GTPB/ADER18F/index.md

 ---
 layout: page
-title: ADER18S
+title: ADER18F
-tagline: Analysis of Differential Expression with RNAseq (Second course in 2018)
+tagline: Analysis of Differential Expression with RNAseq (First course in 2018)
 description: Introductory course that covers practical aspects of the analysis of differential gene expression by RNAseq
 ---
 ![](./pages/images/Entry_index_image.jpg)

 ## Course Description
-This introductory course covers practical aspects of the **analysis of differential gene expression by RNAseq**, from planning the gathering of sequence data to the generation of tables of differentially expressed gene lists and visualization of results.
-For this edition of the course, we will also explore some specificities of **single-cell RNAseq data analysis**.
-Towards the end, we will cover some of the initial steps of secondary analysis, such as **functional enrichment** of the obtained gene lists.
-Participants will first start learning the concepts using small example datasets, and then will apply the learned concepts in the training room using real sized examples.
-At the end of the course, participants should be able to autonomously apply most of the learned methods to their own data.
+This introductory course covers practical aspects of the analysis of differential gene expression by RNAseq, from planning the gathering of sequence data to the generation of tables of differentially expressed gene lists and visualization of results.
+We we will also cover some of the initial steps of secondary analysis, such as functional enrichment of the obtained gene lists.
+Participants will first start learning the concepts using small example datasets, and then will apply the learned concepts in the training room using real world examples.
+Participants will be shown different alternatives for data analysis so they can achieve maximum autonomy after the course.

 ## Target Audience
 Life Scientists who want to be able to use NGS data (RNAseq) to infer genes differentially expressed between different conditions.
 Computational researchers that wish to get acquainted with the concepts and methodologies used in RNAseq are also welcome.

 ---